PhilipGriffith/AHPy/README.md

 ### Compare.report()

-A report on the details of each Compare object is available as a dictionary and can also be printed to the console.
-To return the information as a dictionary, call `report()` on the Compare object; to simultaneously print the information to the console, set `show=True`.
+A report on the details of each Compare object is available as a dictionary, and can also be printed to the console.
+To return the report as a dictionary, call `report()` on the Compare object; to simultaneously print the information to the console, set `show=True`.

 `Compare.report(show=False)`

-- `show`: *bool*, whether to print the report to the console
+- `show`: *bool*, whether to pretty print the report to the console
   - The default value is False

 The keys of the report take the following form:

-- `name`: the name of the Compare object
+- `name`: *str*, the name of the Compare object
-- `weight`: the global weight of the node within the hierarchy
+- `weight`: *float*, the global weight of the Compare object within the hierarchy
-- `weights`: a dictionary with the following keys:
-  - `local`: the local weights of the Compare object's elements
-  - `global`: the global weights of the Compare object's elements
 - `target`: the final weights of the Compare hierarchy's lowest level elements
   - This is only returned by the highest level Compare object in the hierarchy
+- `weights`: *dict*, the weights of the Compare object
+  - `local`: *dict*, the local weights of the Compare object's elements
+    - `'element': weight`
+  - `global`: the global weights of the Compare object's elements

 - `consistency_ratio`: the consistency ratio of the Compare object
 - `random_index`: the random index used to compute the consistency ratio
 - `elements`: a dictionary with the following keys: